pypy/pypy.org/posts/2025/04/prospero-in-rpython.md

 in all the pixels of the quadrant.
 Or you can evaluate the (now much simpler) formula in the quadrant by executing it for every pixel.

-This is an interesting use case of JIT compiler/optimization techniques because it requires the optimizer to execute really quickly, since it is an essential part of the performance of the algorithm.
+This is an interesting use case of JIT compiler/optimization techniques, requiring the optimizer itself to execute really quickly since it is an essential part of the performance of the algorithm.
 The optimizer runs literally hundreds of times to render a single image, and if the algorithm is used for 3D models it becomes even more crucial.